 Euthanizing a beloved pet is heartbreaking.
 The decision to euthanize a dog is the most important and difficult dog-related decision a person can make.
 I wrote recently about how emotionally difficult euthanasias are for me, and for most vets.
-But I don’t fool myself: the sadness I feel during an euthanasia is nothing but a small fraction of that felt by the dog’s owner.
+But I don’t fool myself: the sadness I feel during a dog euthanasia is nothing but a small fraction of that felt by the dog’s owner.

-Of course, I also believe that euthanasia, when performed appropriately, is a good thing.
+Of course, I also believe that dog euthanasia, when performed appropriately, is a good thing.
 In fact, ready access to euthanasia is one of the few definitive advantages that veterinary medicine has over its human counterpart.
 Many people suffer intensely, often for years, before they die.
 They may suffer loss of dignity and chronic pain, even if they are receiving comprehensive hospice care.
 Special nursing homes known colloquially as “vent farms” exist; each patient in these homes is on a ventilator (a breathing machine that is a form of life support) indefinitely.
 The cost, in human suffering and in dollars, is astronomical.

 Euthanasia, when performed appropriately, prevents pets from suffering and spares their dignity.
 But that doesn’t make it easy for the people who love the dog being put to sleep.

-Two questions about euthanasia are frequently asked.
 First, people wonder about when to perform euthanasia.
 How does one know when the time is right?
 People also wonder whether they should be present for the procedure.